OpenC3/docs.openc3.com/_docs_v5/5_development/json_api.md

 ## JSON-RPC 2.0

-The OpenC3 API implements a relaxed version of the [JSON-RPC 2.0 Specification](http://www.jsonrpc.org/specification).
+The COSMOS API implements a relaxed version of the [JSON-RPC 2.0 Specification](http://www.jsonrpc.org/specification).
 Requests with an "id" of NULL are not supported.
 Numbers can contain special non-string literal's such as NaN, and +/-inf.
 Request params must be specified by-position, by-name is not supported.
 Section 6 of the spec, Batch Operations, is not supported.

 ## Socket Connections

-The OpenC3 Command and Telemetry Server listens for connections to the OpenC3 API on an HTTP server (default port of 7777).
+The COSMOS Command and Telemetry Server listens for connections to the COSMOS API on an HTTP server (default port of 7777).

 ## Supported Methods

-The list of methods supported by the OpenC3 API may be found in the [api](https://github.com/OpenC3/openc3/tree/master/openc3/lib/openc3/api) source code on Github.
+The list of methods supported by the COSMOS API may be found in the [api](https://github.com/openc3/cosmos/tree/main/openc3/lib/openc3/api) source code on Github.
 The @api_whitelist variable is initialized with an array of all methods accepted by the CTS.
-This page will not show the full argument list for every method in the API, but it should be noted that the JSON API methods correspond to the OpenC3 scripting API methods documented in the [Scripting Guide]({{site.baseurl}}/docs/v5/scripting).
+This page will not show the full argument list for every method in the API, but it should be noted that the JSON API methods correspond to the COSMOS scripting API methods documented in the [Scripting Guide]({{site.baseurl}}/docs/v5/scripting).
 This page will show a few example JSON requests and responses, and the scripting guide can be used as a reference to extrapolate how to build requests and parse responses for methods not explicitly documented here.

 ## Existing Implementations

-The OpenC3 JSON API has been implemented in the following languages:
+The COSMOS JSON API has been implemented in the following languages:

 - [Python](https://github.com/Openc3/python-openc3)